HomeProjectsMnDOT I-35W Stormwater Storage Facility

 • Narrowly constrained worksite next to the active freeway

-• Diaphragm wall construction method to create 14.7 acre-ft of underground stormwater storage.
+• Diaphragm wall construction method created 14.7 acre-ft of underground stormwater storage.

 • CMGC project delivery

-• Completed project will reduce wet weather storm event flooding
+• Completed project reduces wet weather storm event flooding

 Project Narrative

-Wet weather storm event flooding of I-35W in Minneapolis has at times created surcharge conditions within the existing stormwater tunnels that result in manhole lids being blown off by water force.
+Wet weather storm events on I-35W in Minneapolis has at times created surcharge conditions within the existing stormwater tunnels that result in manhole lids being blown off by water force.
 Minnesota DOT retained the team of Brierley Associates, Barr Engineering, and TKDA to develop and design a solution.
-Project construction will be through MNDOT’s CMGC project delivery process by Kraemer/Nicholson Construction Company JV.
+Project construction was through MNDOT’s CMGC project delivery process by Kraemer/Nicholson Construction Company JV.

 The I-35W stormwater tunnel system was constructed in the 1960s to carry stormwater runoff from the highway and the surrounding neighborhoods.
 Development in the 3,100-acre surface drainage area has continued, which has increased the volume of stormwater directed into the tunnels.
 Flooding of the highway occurs when the system is filled over its design capacity.

-Brierley Associates is part of a team providing design services for a stormwater storage facility to mitigate flooding.
-Given the tight space constraints, an underground storage structure with the capacity of 14.7-acre-ft (4.79 million gallons) consisting of a series of 6 interlocking diaphragm walls approximately 46-ft in diameter and 80-ft deep in the ROW of I-35W was designed by our team.
+Brierley Associates was part of a team providing design services for a stormwater storage facility to mitigate flooding.
+Given the tight space constraints, an underground storage structure with the capacity of 14.7-acre-ft (4.79 million gallons) consisting of a series of 6 interlocking diaphragm walls approximately 46-ft in diameter and 80-ft deep in the ROW of I-35W was constructed.

-The location of this stormwater storage facility presents unique geotechnical/construction challenges such as:
+The location of this stormwater storage facility presented unique geotechnical/construction challenges such as:

 • a high groundwater table environment